DiaBetter Together for Young Adults With Type 1 Diabetes (DiaBetter)

 Informational Support (PROMIS Short Form Informational Support 4a)

-Time Frame: Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Time Frame: Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 The PROMIS Short Form Informational Support 4a assesses perceptions about the information or resources others provide to them (adequacy, availability, helpfulness).
-Participants respond to 4 items on a scale from 1(Never) to 5 (Always) and are calculated into a total score (higher = more perceived support).
+Participants respond to 4 items on a scale from 1(Never) to 5 (Always).
+A total score is calculated by summing the items.
+The possible range is 4-20.
+Higher scores = more perceived informational support.

 Collected for young adult participants in both arms, not Peer Mentors.

-Time Frame: Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Time Frame: Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 The PROMIS Short Form Social Isolation item is a single-item measure from the PROMIS item bank that assesses participants' feelings of being isolated from other people.
 There is no time frame for responding to this measure.
-Participants respond to 1 item on a scale from 1 (Never) to 5 (Always), which is calculated into a total score (higher = more perceived isolation).
+Participants respond to 1 item on a scale from 1 (Never) to 5 (Always), which is equivalent to the total score (higher = more perceived isolation).

 Collected for young adult participants in both arms (baseline, 6, & 12 mos), not Peer Mentors.